 Fife Zoo: arthritis acupuncture treatment world first for porcupine at Fife Zoo

+Fife Zoo: arthritis acupuncture treatment world first for animal at Fife Zoo

 A geriatric South-American mammal living at Fife Zoo is believed to be the first of her species anywhere in the world to be receiving acupuncture as a treatment for arthritis.